netj/3x/docs/install/README.md

 PATH=~/bin:"$PATH"
 ```

-3X documents and instructions contain example commands that may not work correctly on other shells than [bash][].
+<span class="sans-serif">3X</span> documents and instructions contain example commands that may not work correctly on other shells than [bash][].
-Unless you are familiar enough with your own shell, please enter a new bash session by typing `bash` before using 3X.
+Unless you are familiar enough with your own shell, please enter a new bash session by typing `bash` before using <span class="sans-serif">3X</span>.

 ## Building from Source

-You can build 3X from its source code on other Unix operating systems, or when you are having trouble running the prebuilt packages on your system.
+You can build <span class="sans-serif">3X</span> from its source code on other Unix operating systems, or when you are having trouble running the prebuilt packages on your system.

 ### Get Source and Build

 As long as you have a not-too-old version of [Git][] and other [essential compiler and build tools][build-essential] installed on your system, commands similar to the following three lines will produce an executable file, named `3x-VERSION-OS-MACHINE.sh`.
-Here, `VERSION` is the version of 3X you are building, and `OS` and `MACHINE` are your operating system and processor architecture that the produced 3X executable can run on.
+Here, `VERSION` is the version of <span class="sans-serif">3X</span> you are building, and `OS` and `MACHINE` are your operating system and processor architecture that the produced <span class="sans-serif">3X</span> executable can run on.
-For example, to download the source code for version `v0.9` and build a 3X executable package, run:
+For example, to download the source code for version `v0.9` and build a <span class="sans-serif">3X</span> executable package, run:

 ```bash
 git clone https://github.com/netj/3x.git --branch v0.9